bobred/pymccanalysis/README.md

 # pymccanalysis
-Fieldand PDD analysis of PTW mcc and xcc files.
+Field and PDD analysis of PTW mcc and xcc files.

+Calculations for Varian machines at present but easily extended to Elekta.